 Chris Wimberley

-In addition to running Nightsound Studios since 2001, in 2021 I was invited to become the head engineer at the spacious acoustic wonder that is Manifold Recording in Pittsboro, NC.
-Between these two studios, myself and the crew of other Nightsound engineers get to work with just about every kind of music we can think of, Regardless of genre, or the experience level of the client, from bedroom songwriter to jazz hall-of-famer, it’s an honor to help!
+In addition to running cozy & colorful Nightsound Studios since 2001, I was invited in 2021 to become the head engineer at the spacious, acoustic wonder that is Manifold Recording.
+Between these two studios, myself and the crew of other Nightsound engineers get to work with just about every kind of music from every background and experience level you can think of.

 Paul Blackwell